TheAlexBarth/DVM_Migration-Morphology/README.md

 These files are placed on git large file storage.
 There is no big difference either way.
 To access raw data, contact Josh Stone (stone@sc.edu).
 To access formatted data in a non-R friendly format, contact Alex Barth (abarth1014@gmail.com).

 Files and general workflow:
+Several of these files rely on a data structure created in a prior file.
+All data are created but to run from the raw data, follow this sequence.

 -   mgmt_00_modis-data-import: imports raw modis data and formats as a list
 -   mgmt_00_proile-org: imports raw data and filters/formats as needed